Brutal [Meta]Introduction to Dependent Types in Agda

 even : Set

-even zero =even (succ zero) =even (succ (succ n)) = even n
+even (succ (succ n)) = even n

-which returns with with a trivial proof tt when argument is even and empty then the argument is odd.
+which returns with with a trivial proof tt when the argument is even and empty then the argument is odd.

 Now the definition of div2e constrained to even naturals only becomes: